mrmamongo/k_test_tasks/README.md

 # k_test_tasks
-Some solutions of tasks to SafeBoard_2021
+Some solutions of tasks for SafeBoard_2021